mandober/debrief.cs/500-plt/program-execution/calling-convention.md

 - [Unwinding](#unwinding)

-*calling convention* is an implementation-level (low-level) scheme for how functions receive parameters from their caller and how they return a result.
+*Calling convention* is an implementation-level (low-level) scheme for how functions receive parameters from their caller and how they return a result.

 Differences in various implementations include where parameters, return values, return addresses and scope links are placed (register, stack, mix of both, etc.), and how the tasks of preparing for a function call and restoring the environment afterward are divided between the caller and the callee.

 ## Call site processing